 I made these awhile back and have been meaning to tell you about them in case you had pumpkin languishing in your fridge looking for an outlet, but it’s taken me so long to post them you’ve probably used it all by now and will have to open a new can and start the whole cycle of endless pumpkin recipes all over again!
 Good thing pumpkin is the stuff dreams are made of.

-I’m calling these muffins because they’re made in a mini muffin tin, but make no mistake, these definitely qualify for Saturday Sweets.
+I’m calling these muffins because they’re made in a mini muffin tin, but make no mistake, these definitely qualify as treats.

 A cross between a mini muffin and a mini donut, these really are the best of both worlds.
 They taste best fresh out of the oven or off the cooling racks…some of the sugar will soak in during storage and you lose the grit factor that makes them so delightful.
 If you’re thinking of a donut shop run, I highly recommend making these instead – definitely healthier, and I’d say tastier too!